‘You made a kid’s dream come true’: Norris wins 1st F1 world driver’s title

 A great year for McLaren

-McLaren, headed by team principal Andrea Stella and CEO Brown, secured back-to-back constructors’ titles in Singapore last month.
+McLaren, headed by team principal Andrea Stella and CEO Zak Brown, secured back-to-back constructors’ titles in Singapore last month.

 “That was exciting, a little too exciting, awesome,” said Brown.